shapemetrics/VinValidationAttribute/README.md

 Vehicle Identification Number Validator for .net core models as an attribute.
 It is a simple algorithm designed to validate the check digit within a VIN.
 This only validates the format and the check digit, it does not check the World Manufacturer Identifier (WMI), plant, Vehicle Description Section, year or any other portion of the VIN.
 T

-I have previously published this code as a class on www.shapemetrics.com.
-It has also been posted as a SOAP web service and in the future as a JSON api: https://www.shapemetrics.com/WebServices/VehicleIdentification.asmx?WSDL.

 ```csharp
 using System;